 As the blood clot worsens, the skin around it often becomes red or discolored and feels warm to the touch.

-Avoid DVT Complications with Proper Treatment
+Avoid Complications with DVT Treatment

 Pulmonary embolism symptoms

-Symptoms of a pulmonary embolism include:
+Symptoms of a PE include:

 - Unexplained shortness of breath